cicci8ino/cicci8ino.github.io/content/posts/kubecon-25-in-solutions.md

 ---

 # Intro
-This is my solution write-up for the KubeCon India 2025 Kubernetes CTF.
-The KubeCon CTF has been managed by the team at ControlPlane for several years now, and for this year's event in India, I was responsible for its design and implementation.
+This is my solution write-up for the [KubeCon India 2025 Kubernetes CTF](https://controlplaneio.github.io/kubecon-in-2025-ctf/).
+The KubeCon CTF has been hosted by ControlPlane for several years now, and for this year's event in India, I was responsible for its design and implementation.

 While I wasn't able to attend the event in person, I enjoyed following the scoreboard remotely as people made their way through the challenge.
 I also want to thank everyone who left positive feedback, especially those who spent a significant amount of time working through the problems.
 It was good to see the scenarios were well-received.